MartinHaeusler/LSM4K/README.md

 Notably, **no** data copying takes place when data is served from the Block Cache to a transaction.
-ChronoStore makes extensive use of the immutable `Bytes` interface which allows to read data, but prevents modification.
+LSM4K makes extensive use of the immutable `Bytes` interface which allows to read data, but prevents modification.
 Furthermore, `Bytes` (unlike raw byte arrays) internally provides zero-copy